First direct search for light dark matter interactions in a transition-edge sensor: Experimental setup

 We performed a first calibration measurement in March 2024, with the results shown in \cref{fig:calib}.
 The top panel of \cref{fig:calib} shows that, as expected, the rise and decay times are independent of the pulse energy over the range of measurement.
 The calibration run data in the bottom panel of \cref{fig:calib} verifies a nearly-linear relationship between incident photon energy and the integral $\mathcal I$ of the associated pulse, maintained to energies at least as low as \qty{0.756}{\electronvolt}.
 We fit an affine relation, \textit{i.e.,} we set $E - E_0 \propto \mathcal I$.
+The results indicate a non-zero intercept of the calibration curve, originating from noise baseline fluctuations.
+This effect has been observed in similar TES setups as well (see \refcite{Manenti:2024etv}).
 In our current configuration, testing the TES response at lower energies is not possible due to aforementioned attenuation effects.
 We thus extrapolate the observed behavior down to lower energies.

 During the same cooldown as the DM science run, we performed an additional set of calibration measurements using \qty{1064}{\nano\meter} and \qty{1640}{\nano\meter} lasers, corresponding to energies of \qty{1.165}{\electronvolt} and \qty{0.756}{\electronvolt}.
 These measurements were performed directly before the DM science run.
 This additional calibration is necessary since the detection module is very sensitive to environmental changes: each new cooldown can lead to a variation in pulse shape, even for the same energies.
 We use these two measurements, indicated by the black points in the bottom panel of \cref{fig:calib}, to establish the parameters of the affine relationship between deposited energy and pulse integral assumed in our DM science run (\textit{i.e.}, the solid purple line).